Acid Reflux and GORD - An Overview

 4. Smoking

-Smoking exposes the esophagus to a lot of toxins and chemicals that damage the membranes in the LES, causing it to weaken.
-In addition to this, smoking raises the acidity of stomach fluids which can impact the LES more strongly than regular stomach acid.
+Smoking exposes the oesophagus to a lot of toxins and chemicals that damage the protective membranes in the LOS, causing it to weaken.

 5. Drinking Alcohol

-Alcohol is known to be a trigger for people with GERD as it relaxes the muscles in the LES and allows stomach acid to flow upward, which over time also causes considerable damage to the LES.
+Alcohol relaxes the muscles in the LOS and allows stomach acid to flow upward, which over time also causes considerable damage to the LOS.

 6. Certain Medications

-There are several medications that can damage your LES by causing it to relax.
-If they are consumed regularly, the LES will remain relaxed and result in acid reflux, causing damage to the muscle and membranes.
-Blood pressure medication, hormone replacement therapy, sleeping pills and sedatives, antibiotics, antidepressants, iron and potassium supplements, and proton pump inhibitors can weaken the LES.
+Blood pressure medication, hormone replacement therapy, sleeping pills and sedatives, antibiotics, antidepressants, iron and potassium supplements, and proton pump inhibitors can weaken the LOS.

 7. Certain Foods

-Trigger foods high in saturated fats, caffeine, chocolate, chilli, fizzy drinks and acidic foods are something people with GERD always have to avoid as it tend to cause the LES to relax.
+Trigger foods high in saturated fats, caffeine, chocolate, chilli, fizzy drinks and acidic foods are something people with GERD always have to avoid as it tends to cause the LOS to relax.

 8. Emotional Stress and Anxiety

-The vagus nerve controls our digestive system such as stomach acid production, maintain LES pressure and gut motilty.
-When under extreme emotional stress or anxiety, these important functions are impaired leading GERD related symptoms.
-An increase in heartburn symptoms was found in a study of people who already suffer from heartburn when they were exposed to stress.
+The vagus nerve controls our digestive system such as stomach acid production, maintenance of LOS pressure and gut motility.
+When under extreme emotional stress or anxiety, these important functions are impaired leading acid reflux and GORD related symptoms.

 9. Type 2 Diabetes Mellitis